Index

 Vendor Policies

-- No smoking will be allowed by vendors in the park, or within 30 feet of the park, during Farmers Market hours.
+- No smoking will be allowed by vendors in the park, or within 30 feet of the park, during farmers market hours.

 - Shoes and shirts must be worn by vendors during market hours.